suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 MLS group.
 In this context, KeyPackages distribution/processing can be modeled a "queue of KeyPackages".
 Such a queue provides following properties:

-- Multiple parties to write to it, when participants submit theur KeyPackages.
+- Multiple parties to write to it, when participants submit their KeyPackages.

 - Mulitple parties to read/process from the queue, to process the KeyPackage for updating the MLS group state.

 ~~~~
                        +---------------------------+   +--->
   Multiple    ---+     |                           |   |   Multiple
  Simultenous     +---> |    MLS Keypackage Queue   | --+ Simulatenous